Tips to Help Prevent Snoring

 Your snoring may get better if you make a few simple changes in your sleeping and waking habits.
 These changes might be all you need to improve or even cure your snoring, or they may work best when used along with other types of treatment.

-Alcohol and medications such as sedatives, sleeping pills, and antihistamines make breathing slower and more shallow.
+Alcohol and medicines such as sedatives, sleeping pills, and antihistamines make breathing slower and more shallow.
 They also make your muscles relax, so structures in your throat can block your air passage.
 These changes can cause or worsen snoring.
 If you snore, avoid alcohol.
-Talk to your doctor if you take medications to help you sleep.
+Talk to your healthcare provider if you take medicines to help you sleep.

 Too much weight can make snoring worse.
 Extra weight puts pressure on your neck tissues and lungs, making breathing harder.
-If you're overweight, ask your doctor about a weight-loss program.
+If you're overweight, ask your healthcare provider about a weight-loss program.

 Exercise can help you lose weight, tone your muscles, and make your lungs work better.
 These changes may help improve your snoring.
-Ask your doctor about an exercise program like walking, or something else that you enjoy.
+Ask your healthcare provider about an exercise program like walking, or something else that you enjoy.

 In some cases, snoring is not physically harmful, but it can be associated with a more serious condition called sleep apnea.
 Some common symptoms of sleep apnea include:

-If you are concerned that you might have sleep apnea, talk with your doctor about tests and treatments that may help.
+If you are concerned that you might have sleep apnea, talk with your healthcare provider about tests and treatments that may help.